sdmans/b-track/README.md

 __ID:__ 264

 ### Search View
-In the Legislation Search view, under Bill Search, enter in one of the IDs above and its information will be displayed below under search results.
+In the Legislation Search view, under Bill Search, enter in one of the IDs above and its information will be displayed below, under Search Results.

-You can add an optional category if it covers a specific topic you're interested in.
+In the results, there's an input field for category where you can add an optional category if it covers a specific topic you're interested in.
 Once you're finished, click the "Add to Collection" button.
 You'll then be navigated to the list view.

 ### List View
 In the list view, you'll see each of the bills you've added to your collection with information such as the description, state, category, and action history showing where it is in the legislative process for that state!

 ### Features
-Clicking the light blue "Edit Bill" button to the right of the Last Action will allow you to edit the Category, Action, and Action Date.
+Clicking the light blue "Edit Bill" button to the right of the Last Action for each bill will allow you to edit the Category, Action, and Action Date.

 Below the Action History list, you'll see three buttons.
 Here's a description of what they do:
-* Update Bill: Once you've checked the status, if an update is available, you can apply that update to the listed bill and the some of the data will change.
+* Update Bill: Once you've checked the status then, if an update is available, you can apply that update to the listed bill and then some of the data will change.
 * Check Status: Check if updates are available for the selected bill.
-You can change the status using the "Edit Bill" button next to last action to test this with a small change.
+This will check the latest information available in the API but that may not change very often.
+To test this feature manually, you can change the status using the light blue "Edit Bill" button next to last action for that bill by making a small change.
-* Delete: Delete the bill from the collection.
+* Delete: Delete the bill from your collection.